spym10111/FPLanalysis/README.md

 ## Installation

-The program runs on Python 3.10.
+The program runs on Python 3.10 or higher.
 1. Install from source on Linux
 ```bash
 $ git clone https://github.com/spym10111/FPLanalysis.git